FAQ: General JCP Questions

 Q: How can I participate in the JCP?

 A: Anyone with an internet connection can review and comment on draft specifications and JSR proposals, as well as read the JCP blog.
 Anyone with accounts on those sites can follow JCP updates on Facebook or Twitter.
 Anyone with an internet connection and an e-mail address can register as a user of the site.
-Any registered user can nominate himself for an Expert Group (but must be JCP Members to serve), maintain a watch list of JSRs of interest, request to be associated with an existing JCP Member, or become a JCP Member.
+Any registered user can nominate himself as a Contributor or Expert Group member (but must be JCP Members to serve), maintain a watch list of JSRs of interest, request to be associated with an existing JCP Member, or become a JCP Member.

 Q: What is a JCP Member?

-A: Any organization or individual which has signed a Java Specification Participation Agreement (JSPA) has become a JCP Member.
-JCP Members can propose new JSRs, serve on Expert Groups, vote in the Executive Committee elections, and run for a seat on an Executive Committee.
+A: Any organization or individual which has signed a Java Specification Participation Agreement (JSPA), Associate Membership Agreement (AMA), or a Partner Membership Agreement (PMA) has become a JCP Member.
+Signing the AMA confers Associate Membership; Associate Members can serve as Contributors to a JSR and vote for the Associate seats on the Executive Committee.
+Signing the PMA grants Partner Membership; Partner Members can serve on the Executive Committee and vote for Ratified and Elected seats.
+Signing the JSPA grants Full Membership; Full Members can propose new JSRs, serve on Expert Groups, vote in the Executive Committee elections, and run for a seat on an Executive Committee.

 Q: How do I become an Expert on an Expert Group?

-A: Any registered user can fill out the Expert Group nomination form, but only JCP Members can participate on an EG, so if you've filled out the form, make sure to become a JCP Member soon after.
-Once you are a JCP Member (or are representing one) and have nominated onto an Expert Group, the Specification Lead of the JSR will review your qualifications and vote to either accept or reject you from the Expert Group.
+A: Any registered user can fill out the Expert Group nomination form, but only Full Members can participate on an EG, so if you've filled out the form, make sure to become a Full Member soon after.
+Once you are a Full Member (or are representing one) and have nominated onto an Expert Group, the Specification Lead of the JSR will review your qualifications and vote to either accept or reject you from the Expert Group.
 If you are accepted, you will instantly be on the Expert Group.

 You can view the status of your nominations under "My JSRs" when you are logged in to the jcp.org site.
 Additionally, JCP 2.8 and later JSRs are required to publicly provide the reasons for accepting or rejecting every EG nomination.
 Details of how they provide that information are described on the JSR page of each JSR 2.8 or later JSR.